jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_overivew.md

 ## Open the Spotlight Overview page

-From the [Heatmap][mobile_heatmap] | Click on the connection to open the Spotlight Overview page for the connection.
+Tap on a Spotlight Connection to open the Spotlight Overview page for that connection.
+For example:

+* Tap on a Spotlight Connection on the [Heatmap][mobile_heatmap]
+* Tap on a Spotlight Connection on the [Connections display][mobile_connections]

-From [Connections][mobile_connections] | Tap on a Spotlight connection to show the Spotlight Overview page for that connection.
+Tap the Spotlight Overview page icon to return to the Spotlight Overview page for the connection.

 Android | iPhone
 --------|-------